Can You Tan Through Clothing?

 Widen Your Hats

-A cool-looking peak hat does not provide as much protection as a wide brim hat.
-The wider the brim, the more protection you have on your forehead, ears, neck, and back.
-A baseball cap only provides limited protection to your forehead.
+The wider the brim, the more protection it provides for your forehead, ears, neck, and back.
+A baseball cap only offers limited protection for your forehead.

 Wear Darker Colors

-Thinking of wearing darker clothing in summer may make you feel hot on its own, but darker fabrics actually provide more protection than lighter pastels and whites.
-The darker colors absorb the UV rays which reduce UV exposure.
-Sun-protective clothing is usually made using darker dyes.
+Wearing darker clothing in summer may make you feel hot on its own, but darker fabrics provide more protection than lighter pastels and whites.

 How Do You Tan Through Clothing?

-So now that we have established that you can get sunburned through your clothing, it is important to understand why and how it happens.
-Certain clothing offers more protection from the sun than others, and each item has its own SPF rating.
+Now that we have established that you can get sunburned through your clothing, it is essential to understand why and how it occurs.

-The amount of UV light let through by your clothing will affect the damage done to your skin.
-It isn’t a good idea to venture into the sun without any sun protection like sunscreen, as your clothes only offer limited protection.
+It isn’t a good idea to venture into the sun without any sun protection, such as sunscreen, as your clothes offer only limited protection.

 Clothing Is Not Protection From The Sun

 While you might be excited at the fact that you can now tan while strolling along the beach in full clothing, it isn’t necessarily a good idea.
-You will still be able to be burned through your clothing, and you could land up with damage to your skin.

 You don’t have to sit in your bikini under the flaming sun on a hot day to get sunburned; simply being in the sun with clothing on is enough to cause significant damage to your skin.
-Remember to always wear sunscreen, even on cloudy days, if you are going to be spending time outdoors.

 SPF vs UPF

-Sometimes SPF and UPF can be confused with each other.
-UPF (Ultraviolet Protection Factor) is the rating system used for the protection provided by fabric or material.
 SPF (Sun Protection Factor) is the rating system used to measure the protection factor of sunscreens.
-When looking for the protection your clothing offers from the sun, you will need to look at the UPF rating.
+When evaluating the protection your clothing offers from the sun, consider the UPF rating.

 Stock Up On Protection